NoSQL Postgres: Add MongoDB compatibility to your Supabase projects with FerretDB

 _10

-export MONGODB_URL=mongodb://$DB_USER.$SUPA_PROJECT_REF:[email protected]:27017/ferretdb?authMechanism=PLAIN
+export MONGODB_URL=mongodb://$DB_USER.$SUPA_PROJECT_REF:$DB_PASSWORD@127.0.0.1:27017/ferretdb?authMechanism=PLAIN

 Test with mongosh